mac-cain13/daemonizable-command/README.md

 }
 ```

-Run it with `php app/console acme:minimaldemo -v`.
+Run it with `php app/console acme:minimaldemo`.

 An [example with all the bells and whistles](examples/ExampleCommand.php) is also available and gives a good overview of best practices and how to do some basic things.